First Wikipedia edit

-The first edit in Wikipedia's database, to HomePage, was made on January 15, 2001, at 19:27 (UTC), and states in its entirety "This is the new WikiPedia!"
-In December 2021, co-founder Jimmy Wales announced that he would sell a website containing a re-creation of an earlier edit that he said he made and then later deleted, which contained the text "Hello, World!", to the highest bidder as a non-fungible token (NFT).
+The first edit in the online encyclopedia Wikipedia's database, to HomePage (Wikipedia's home page), was made on January 15, 2001, at 19:27 (UTC), and stated in its entirety "This is the new WikiPedia!"
+In 2019, co-founder Jimmy Wales said that there had been earlier edits that could not be recovered and that the first words were the text "Hello, World!".
+In December 2021, Wales announced that he would sell a website containing a re-creation of this first edit to the highest bidder as a non-fungible token (NFT).